Consultants, contractors and volunteers (including trustees) of the charity will be required to comply with the content of this policy.

 - Only supply identifiable personal data to consultants, contractors, volunteers or trustees authorised to use these data

-- Be responsible for most of the inter-organisational communication and transfers of pseudonymised personal data to external organistions.
+- Be responsible for most of the inter-organisational communication and transfers of pseudonymised personal data to external organisations.

 Monitoring and review

-This policy will be monitored by the KCSN management team annually to judge its effectiveness and will be updated in accordance with changes in the law.
+This policy will be monitored by the KCSN management team annually to judge its effectiveness, and will be updated in accordance with changes in the law.
 We will report to the Board of Trustees on any actions or activities undertaken that are covered by this policy.
-Any information provided by consultants, contractors, volunteers, trustees or members of the KCSN or their families for monitoring purposes will be used only for these purposes and will be dealt with in accordance with the Data Protection Act 1998.
+Any information provided by consultants, contractors, volunteers, trustees or members of the KCSN or their families for monitoring purposes will be used only for these purposes and will be dealt with in accordance with the EU General Data Protection Regulation 2018.